TITLE: A Very Merry Bromance (Bromance Book Club Series Book 5 of 5)

 I am not usually a fan of the grumpy/sunshine trope because, if done incorrectly, it can make the grumpy character come off as a jerk.
 But Adams delivered beautifully with this “reverse grumpy/sunshine” by making Gretchen the Scrooge and Colton our resident ball of sunshine.

 The banter between both MCs was laugh-out-loud hilarious.
 And their chemistry was undeniable, which made the build-up of sexual tension really engaging.
-I was eagerly anticipating the moment when they finally gave in, and let me tell you, it was definitely worth the wait!

 Colton is officially one of my favorite book BFs.
 His affection towards Gretchen was so adorable, and he basically worshipped the ground she walked on.

-I loved how he disarmed her grumpiness with his charm and compassion.
-The grumpier she became, the more hilarious the scenes were because of how Colton handled her.
 It never rubbed the reader the wrong way and kept me interested in what Colton would do next to annoy her.
 And how he stood up for Gretchen against her family – major swoon points!

 My heart broke for Gretchen because of her difficult childhood.
 She deserved better than what her family gave her, but she grew into a fierce female, advocating for those less privileged even though no one had ever advocated for her.

 It’s understandable why she grew up distrustful, making her run away when things got too emotional.
 But for someone who doesn’t like when her MCs are always running away instead of just sitting down and talking, I empathized a lot with Gretchen and never found her to be frustrating.
-She just wanted someone to love her enough to ask her to stay, which is quite a relatable fact.

 THE BROS remain as hilarious as always.
 The way they tease and taunt each other while wholeheartedly having each other’s back is so heartwarming and a delight to read.
 And I loved that as much as they support Colton, they’re not afraid to call him out when he needs it.
 Their return in this book added some comforting familiarity that made the story that much more tender.

-There’s much more emphasis on family members in this book as we get introduced to Gretchen and Colton’s FAMILY.
+There’s much more emphasis on family members in this book as we get introduced to Gretchen and COLTON’S FAMILY.
 And as much as I loved Colton’s sweet and warm family, I wanted to punch Gretchen’s family in their faces.
 But they made for well-written antagonists, and the contrasting families balanced the book well.

 Plot